catalyst-fp7/documents/interoperability/interoperability.md

 the disadvantage is that, in most architectures, it is difficult for the platform server to push changes back to the platform front-end.
 (Assembl being an exception.)

 The other option is for the widget front-end to exchange those same user events with the platform front-end.
-The advantage is that the widget front-end needs to understand less about the platform backend endpoints;
+The advantage is that the widget front-end needs to understand less about the platform back-end endpoints;
 the disadvantage is that event passing between web components has not yet been standardized properly.
 We are left either with:

-* completely ad-hoc solutions, where the widget and frontent would document the elements and javascript events that can be sent to them.
+* completely ad-hoc solutions, where the widget and front-end would document the elements and JavaScript events that can be sent to them.
-* structured architectures such as [Aura](http://aurajs.com/), that are light to integrate (no server component) but are unlikely to be already used on integration platform it is't UI isn't widget based.
+* structured architectures such as [Aura](http://aurajs.com/), that are light to integrate (no server component) but are unlikely to be already used on integration platform unless its UI is already widget based.
 * solutions that are heavily dependent on a specific front-end framework such as [Marionette](http://marionettejs.com/)
 * heavy architectures such as [OpenSocial](http://opensocial.org/).

-The main problem is that unlike the reusable widget case above, both the existing integration platfom's frontend AND the widget must pick the same standard for all widgets (bot internal ones and reusable ones).
+The main problem is that unlike the reusable widget case above, both the existing integration platfom's front-end AND the widget must pick the same standard for all widgets (bot internal ones and reusable ones).

 This is going to be an area of further exploration for us before we commit to a choice.